-Chocolate Corner & Ice Cream (Gulf Shores, Alabama)
+ALABAMA: Chocolate Corner & Ice Cream in Gulf Shores

 Nestled in a wildlife-bustling shore town on Alabama's Gulf Coast, Chocolate Corner & Ice Cream lures you in with homemade chocolates, fudge cups, and the to-die-for Bluebell ice cream.
 Go for the gooey Gulf S'mores in a cup or opt for the ultra-indulgent Buttered & Covered in a sugar cone.

-This small-town microcreamery crafts its treats in small batches in its dedicated test kitchen using local ingredients and lots of love.
-During the short summer months, seasonal picks include the floral Fireweed and Rhubarb Crumble with ribbons of Anchorage-born jam while it offers comforting classics all year around.
+This small-town micro creamery crafts its treats in small batches in its dedicated test kitchen using local ingredients and lots of love.
+During the short summer months, seasonal picks at Wild Scoops include the floral Fireweed and Rhubarb Crumble with ribbons of Anchorage-born jam, and comforting classics are available all year round.
 Locals can agree that it's never too cold for a cone.

-Whether we choose to consult our virtual oracle or take a trip to the Grand Canyon State informs us that this five-star-rated shop is as novel as its name implies.
-The hidden gem jam-packs European-style waffles and glazed doughnuts with its artisanal scoops ranging from Butterbeer to Chai Tea.
+Whether we choose to consult our virtual oracle or take a trip to the Grand Canyon State, this five-star-rated shop is as novel as its name implies.
+Novel Ice Cream shop, a true hidden gem, jam-packs European-style waffles and glazed doughnuts with its artisanal scoops ranging from Butterbeer to Chai Tea.

-After you've scarfed down one of Tacker's stacked burgers and a side of fried pickles with ranch, round out your meal with a melt-in-your-mouth milkshake.
-The family-owned diner has been serving the classic American combo for over 40 years, and is continuing to drive in adventurous visitors and Marion locals alike.
+After you've scarfed down one of Tacker's Shake Shack stacked burgers and a side of fried pickles with ranch, round out your meal with a melt-in-your-mouth milkshake.
+The family-owned diner has been serving the classic American combo for more than 40 years and is continuing to drive in adventurous visitors and Marion locals alike.

 Paradis traces its lineage back to Denmark, where it began crafting fresh ice cream in 2000.
 All of their flavors contain zero artificial ingredients, and the vegan picks are just as indulgent as the dairy-full scoops.
 Grab a checkerboard and spoon into marshmallow ice cream in this rustic, wood-paneled shop.

-Whether you're bringing Fido along or just rather enjoy Colorado's crisp air, grab a seat outdoors in this small shop’s charming backyard oasis.
-After you've tested your decisiveness against 20 gourmet ice cream flavors, channel your inner child by enjoying your cone on a swing or taking a seat in the sand box while the sugar rush hits.
+Whether you're bringing Fido along or just want to enjoy Colorado's crisp air, grab a seat outdoors in Louie's Ice Cream Shoppe's charming backyard oasis.
+After you've tested your decisiveness against 20 gourmet ice cream flavors, channel your inner child by enjoying your cone on a swing or taking a seat in the sandbox while the sugar rush hits.